-The evidence establishes that the patients who qualify for medical assistance under NJCCP are not eligible for Medicaid.
-The NJCCP is state funded and the State of New Jersey does not receive FFP for the inpatient services furnished to NJCCP patients.2
+The evidence established that the patients who qualify for medical assistance under the GA program are not eligible for Medicaid.
+The GA program is state funded and, except as discussed below, the State of Pennsylvania does not receive FFP for the inpatient services furnished to GA patients.

-The dispute arises because the NJCCP is described in the New Jersey Medicaid State Plan under the section dealing with the Medicaid Disproportionate Share (Medicaid DSH) provisions.3 The Medicaid DSH program is similar to the Medicare DSH program in that it requires states that participate in Medicaid to make a payment adjustment to hospitals that "serve a disproportionate number of low income patients."
+The dispute arises because the GA program is described in the Pennsylvania Medicaid State Plan under the section dealing with the Medicaid Disproportionate Share (Medicaid DSH) provisions.
+The Medicaid DSH program is similar to the Medicare DSH program in that it requires states that participate in Medicaid to make a payment adjustment to hospitals that "serve a disproportionate number of low income patients."
 42 U.S.C. §1396r-4(a).
 The state receives FFP for its Medicaid DSH expenditures.
-It is undisputed that the NJCCP days are permitted as part of the Medicaid DSH calculation on which Medicaid DSH FFP is based, but they are not Medicaid inpatient days and so do not qualify for FFP for the inpatient services furnished.
+It is undisputed that the GA program days are permitted as part of the Medicaid DSH calculation on which Medicaid DSH FFP is based, but they are not Medicaid inpatient days and so do not qualify for FFP for the inpatient services furnished, i.e. what the Intermediary refers to as "traditional" Medicaid.
 The details of the state's Medicaid DSH program are required to be included in the Medicaid State Plan.
 Id.